otitog/BigData/README.md

-# Big-Data-Recommender-System
+# Big-Data
-This repository contains a project I have done while taking an online Big Data course.
+This repository contains two projects I have done while taking an online Big Data course.

-In this project, massive data from Netflix is use to recommend to the user films similar to their old favorites.
+Tools used: Docker, HDFS, Maven.
+I will keep updating this repository with more big data and machine learning projects